Hopf-algebraic structures on mixed graphs: Sub-objects and quotients of mixed graphs

 where $\eq^{c,ac}[G]$ the set of equivalences on $V(G)$ such that the classes of $G$ are connected and $G/\sim$ is acyclic.
-Moreover, the following map is a surjective morphims of twisted bialgebras, compatible with the contraction-extraction coproducts:
+Moreover, the following map is a surjective morphisms of twisted bialgebras, compatible with the contraction-extraction coproducts:

 \end{prop}